babel-utils/babel-plugin-tester/README.md

   // Tests as an array
   tests: [
-    // Should be unchanged by the plugin (because snapshot == false).
-Test title
+    // Should be unchanged by the plugin (because snapshot == false across all
-    // will be: "1. identifier reverse"
+    // tests).
+Test title will be: "1. identifier reverse" '"hello";',
-    '"hello";',
     {
       // Test title will be: "2. identifier reverse"